SchweizerischeBundesbahnen/api-principles/organization.md

 ---

-## `Must` An API is owned by a business product owner
+## `MUST` An API is owned by a business product owner

 For the sake of short decision processes and clear definitions of the responsibilities of an API, every API must be owned by a business product owner.
-The Business Product Owner acts "consumer driven".
+The business product owner acts "consumer driven".
 Means, he focuses on serving it's API consumers in a best possible way.
 He treats the API as an internal and sometimes also external product.
-He is motivated to improve the API as part of his product with the focus of delivering its capabilities to as much consumers as possible (product thinking).
+He is motivated to improve the API as part of his product with the aim of delivering its capabilities to as much consumers as possible (product thinking).

 #### Rational
 {: .no_toc }